gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        The authors of the commit can add/remove the association, if they have the View Development Tools access.
+        The authors of the commit can add/remove the association if they have the View Development Tools access.
     </div>
     </div>
 </div>

-If the commit is associated with multiple Jira issues, you will see the following:
+If the commit is associated with multiple Jira issues, you see the following:

 <img src='/wp-content/uploads/gij-gitcloud-assoc-commits-dlg-multiple-2025.png' style='margin:25px auto 35px auto;display:block;' />